 about the specialization

-The specialization Visual Communication prepares future designers for topics like information graphics, users′ manuals, publishing, digital interfaces, guidance and navigation systems, teaching and learning materials, and visual identity of cultural institutions, non-profit organizations, businesses, public institutions and administration.
+The specialization Graphic Design and Visual Communication prepares future designers for topics like information graphics, users′ manuals, publishing, digital interfaces, guidance and navigation systems, teaching and learning materials, and visual identity of cultural institutions, non-profit organizations, businesses, public institutions and administration.
 Study subjects include graphic, typographic and photographic techniques, digital graphic technologies, information and communication media, audiovisual equipment and information networks.

 In the sphere of communication, students design comprehensive communication products.
 They coordinate and integrate graphic, typographical and photographic elements, film, audio and digital design and tools for different media.
 The study is focused on the methodology of designing teaching materials, publications, information campaigns, visual communication (learning systems with the involvement of new media for educational institutions, enterprises, public institutions, mass-media), scientific and technical communication (communicating goals, processes, structures and results within and between disciplines), and exhibition projects.